sdgilley/toc-to-csv/README.md

 # toc-to-csv R script

 For repositories on https://github.com/MicrosoftDocs.
-Turn your TOC.YML file into a .CSV file for further work in Excel.
+Turn your **toc.yml** file into a .CSV file for further work in Excel.
 Also add metadata from the files, such as `ms.author` and `ms.reviewer`.

-The script reads from the toc.yml file in your local docs repository.
+The script reads from the **toc.yml** file in your local docs repository.
+It also loops through the files of the directory to read metadata.

 ## TOC-csv.R